 Futuristic, unparalleled ski slope and recreational hill on top of a new resource handling centre.

 Spectacular and innovative in the true sense of the words.
-That’s Amager Bakke / Copenhill – the artificial ski slope and recreational hiking area which opens in 2017, built on top of the new waste management centre.
+That’s Amager Bakke / Copenhill – the artificial ski slope and recreational hiking area which opens in autumn 2018, built on top of the new waste management centre.